Skip to main content

 • All explanatory variables are independent of one another.

-• All variables are normally distributed.
+• The residuals (error terms) are normally distributed.

 Real-life examples of regression analysis